medvedevgroup/HowDeSBT/example/README.md

 (4b) Convert the "determined,brief" tree to RRR.

-Note that eventually this step will be combined with step 4.
+_Note that eventually this step will be combined with step 4, and you'll just get the RRR files directly._

 ```bash
 cat detbrief.sbt \